johli/aparent/README.md

 Forward-engineering of new poly-A signals is done using the included SeqProp (Stochastic Sequence Backpropagation) software, which implements a gradient-based input optimization algorithm and uses APARENT as the predictor.

 Further below on this page are links to IPython Notebooks containing all of the analyses performed in the paper.
-There are also links to a repository containing all of the processed data used by the notebooks.
+There is also a link to the repository containing all of the processed data used by the notebooks.

 ### Installation
 APARENT can be installed by cloning or forking the [github repository](https://github.com/johli/aparent.git):